REAPER v2.1

 | Evasion | Analysis only | Live evasion pipeline |

-UNLEASHED mode is restricted to authorised operators with Ed25519 private key access.
-Live execution against any target must only occur in authorised test environments with explicit written permission.
-Unauthorised use of UNLEASHED mode constitutes illegal access and may violate applicable law.
+UNLEASHED is restricted to authorised operators with Ed25519 key access.
+Live execution against any target must only occur in authorised test environments with explicit written permission from the system owner.
+Unauthorised use of UNLEASHED constitutes illegal access under applicable law.

 WRAITH Integration

-REAPER ingests WRAITH reconnaissance reports via the --wraith-report flag.
+REAPER ingests WRAITH reconnaissance reports via --wraith-report.
 WRAITH discovers.
 REAPER exploits.
-The chain is seamless.
+The handoff is seamless — WRAITH findings feed directly into Phase −1 DISCOVERY, eliminating duplicate scanning.

 API Reference

 Key classes and methods for programmatic use.
-Import directly from red_specter_reaper.
+Import from red_specter_reaper.

 ExploitEngine